Book a Call

 SEO features

 WordPress: Great for on-page SEO.
 You can customise URLs, headings, alt text, and metadata.
-Speed is something to watch—an overloaded site can slow down, potentially affecting rankings.
+Speed is something to watch, an overloaded site can slow down, potentially affecting rankings.
+Plugins like Yoast handle keyword focus and readability, giving you control over rankings.

 WordPress: Great for on-page SEO.
 You can customise URLs, headings, alt text, and metadata.
-Speed is something to watch—an overloaded site can slow down, potentially affecting rankings.
+Speed is something to watch, an overloaded site can slow down, potentially affecting rankings.
+Plugins like Yoast handle keyword focus and readability, giving you control over rankings.

 Pricing plans